michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.1.2 =
+- Changed the default value of the page type option in the Contextual Search widget.
+- Tweaked the style of thumbnails of the Category and Search templates.

 = 3.1.1 - 08/09/2015 =
 - Fixed a fatal error `Call to undefined function mb_detect_encoding()...` in the category select page on the server that does not install the multibite string extension.